andytluminosity/WebSort-Downloads/README.md

  	- You may change the operating folder path at any time

 ## File Safety
-- The program is only able to move files and not delete them.
+- The program is only able to move files with absolutely **no ability to delete** them.
 You may check the old and new location of moved files in the `Logs` tab

 ## Known Issues / Troubleshooting